 Average RRSP Balance By Age: Are You Saving Enough?

-Table: Average RRSP Holdings by Year
+Table: Average RRSP Account Holdings Over Time

-YearAverage RRSP Value ($)
+YearAverage RRSP Account Value ($)

 2023$113,070